fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ![Adding the Debug Node](/content/blog/how-to-send-sms-messages-with-node-red/debugnode.png "Adding the Debug Node")

-Press **Deploy** if you haven't already, then place a check in the node called `timestamp` and your SMS should be on its way!
+Press **Deploy** if you haven't already, then place a check by clicking on the blue square on the left side in the node called `timestamp`, and your SMS should be on its way!

 ![SMS Deployed Successfully](/content/blog/how-to-send-sms-messages-with-node-red/deploynode.gif "SMS Deployed Successfully")